 |Malaysia||On average about €430 (converted) per downloaded song|

-|New Zealand||Fines up to $15.000|
+|New Zealand||Fines up to $15,000|

-|United Arab Emirates||$1.200 per “act of piracy”|
+|United Arab Emirates||$1,200 per “act of piracy”|

-|United States||One woman had to pay $80.000 per download song ($1,9 million in total)|
+|United States||One woman had to pay $80,000 per download song ($1.9 million in total)|

-|United Kingdom||Up to three years in prison and a fine of £150.000|
+|United Kingdom||Up to three years in prison and a fine of £150,000|

-As the information age is still rather young, the laws to govern it are still being written and may not be a good representation of justice in every case.
+As the information age is still rather young, the laws to govern it are still in development and may not be a good representation of justice in every case.
 It is best to read the terms of service for websites and software.